What did vc's invest in during 2022?

 That next step is what requires more capital, typically for business expenses, marketing, R&D, legal, and salaries.
 And that, is where VC firms (or angel investors) come in.

-VC’s invest in the early stages of your project/company.
-With being early, they are taking on a lot of risk in the hope of getting a sizable return on it in the future.
+By investing in the early stages of a project/company, VC’s take on a lot of risk in the hope of getting a sizable return on it in the future.
 Projects can go through multiple funding rounds, wherein they get to raise money at higher valuations than the previous rounds.
 The seed round is typically the earliest rounds you’ll see VC’s invest in.
 In the future, companies might raise more money through a Series A or series B.

 The investments made during these funding rounds, is what we refer to as funding.

-where are the vc's placing their bets right now?
+where are vc's placing their bets right now?

 1) Layer 1 blockchains and blockchain infrastructure